sanger-tol/curationpretext/README.md

   - A telomeric sequence, e.g., `TTAGGG`

 - `-entry`
-  - ALL_FILES generates all accessory files as well as pretext maps
+  - ALL_FILES is the default and generates all accessory files as well as pretext maps
   - MAPS_ONLY generates only the pretext maps and static images

 Now, you can run the pipeline using: